FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/troubleshoot_security.md

 When migrating

-You should be mindful when migrating from <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> 3.1.3 or lower, that a previous configuration that was operational may not work with higher versions of <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> until you import and define the certificate chain as required for <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> versions 3.2.x and higher.
+You should be mindful when migrating from {{< TransferCFT/transfercftname  >}} 3.1.3 or lower, that a previous configuration that was operational may not work with higher versions of {{< TransferCFT/transfercftname  >}} until you import and define the certificate chain as required for {{< TransferCFT/transfercftname  >}} versions 3.2.x and higher.

 ## Recovery and trace analysis